Motive Power

 After withdrawal in around 1930, the carriage body was converted for use as a cricket pavilion at Templecombe and there it remained for the next half century (in terms of time rather than cricket!).
 The vehicle was rescued by the Trust in 1986 and is now fully restored.

-The coach has often been seen at the ends of the West Somerset Railway with short runs out of Minehead station during galas and, as pictured here, on the platform at the Norton Fitzwarren steam rally.
-[Photo by Rod Ormston.]
+While based at Washford, the coach was often been seen at the ends of the West Somerset Railway with short runs out of Minehead station during galas and, as pictured here, on the platform at the Norton Fitzwarren steam rally.

 S&D Third class 5-compartment 6-wheel carriage No. 114